piranha/solovyov.net/src/blog/2021/streaming.md

 For a camera you have two non-negotiable properties:

-1) It should be able to work from an AC adapter.
-Working using batteries and a charger is insanity when it's a non-mobile working place.
+1) It should be able to work on AC power.
+Working on batteries and a charger is insanity when it's a non-mobile working place.
 2) It should output the so-called "clean HDMI".
 This means that HDMI output should contain whatever the camera sees but without all the technical information, which is present on a camera screen — like a shutter speed or a battery level.

 The second one just out-ruled my otherwise excellent Fuji X-T1, because it outputs only recorded footage at the HDMI port.
 It was painful to realize, but I went to a local classified site and bought a used Sony a5100 for $250.